 Why not commit to a greater good?

 For a large number of organisations out there, however, CSR (Corporate Social Responsibility) is nothing but another annoying requirement that they need to comply with.
-Another social expectation that they have to meet in order to be competitive.
+Another social expectation is that they have to meet in order to be competitive.
 And for many businesses too, CSR is simply one more tool in their marketing kit.
-For them social engagement extends no further than having a CSR section on their website and supporting some charity or even just donating money.
+For them, social engagement extends no further than having a CSR section on their website and supporting some charity or even just donating money.

 While there’s nothing inherently wrong with simply donating money or supporting a good cause, even if it is just for the sake of it, this is not what CSR is really about and definitely neither the best way to contribute to society; nor the best way to align your bigger purpose with what you do well.
-Being genuinely socially engaged is so much more and has an extensive number of positive direct and as well as knock-on effects on communities, the society, the environment and your company too.
+Being genuinely socially engaged is so much more and has an extensive number of positive direct and as well as knock-on effects on communities, society, the environment and your company too.

 These benefits have been discussed by a number of authors, among which business gurus such as Michael Porter as part of his Harvard Business Review articles, talks about the importance of genuine, well-thought and coordinated social efforts and their advantages to both the world and businesses.

 It is these benefits that I would like to discuss here, starting with the most obvious ones – the benefits for your team.
 I’ve spoken before about the importance of staff to your business.
-It is your people that essentially drive your success, not only through hard work, but through creativity, innovative ideas and commitment.
+It is your people that essentially drive your success, not only through hard work but through creativity, innovative ideas and commitment.
 Financial resources are clearly a significant part of business success but if you don’t have talent and commitment behind you, there’s not much that you can achieve.

 Genuine engagement in a good cause and making a difference can help tremendously with your talent struggles and here’s why: